Chat with us, powered by LiveChat

 Saju

-Saju literally means “four pillars”.
+Saju literally means “four pillars.”
 These four pillars are numbers related to birth: the year, the month, the day, and the time of birth, which cannot be changed, and so is one’s destiny is not changeable.
 This practice stems from the ancient belief that one’s life is determined solely by the surrounding conditions at birth, and the future cannot be changed.
 Saju is much like astrology or horoscope, common in many parts of the world.

 Saju is an ancient form of divination that analyzes cosmic energy at the person’s birth from four birth numbers.
-The basis of this fortune telling is on these calculations.
+The basis of this fortune-telling is on these calculations.
 The Saju fortune teller scribbles some notes and refers to the books to arrive at the results.
 Typically, the Saju fortune teller breaks down the analysis into four key components: Financials, Relationships, Travel, and Health.

 A good Soju fortune teller’s predictions may honestly surprise you with the description of your personality and life sketch.
 In addition to predicting one’s destiny, Saju is also common for many other occasions.
-For example, prospective couples use it to check their marital harmony, predicting the success of a new venture, etc. Many skeptic people visit Soju fortune tellers out of curiosity and ask many questions to enlighten themselves.
+For example, prospective couples use it to check their marital harmony, predict the success of a new venture, etc. Many skeptic people visit Soju fortune tellers out of curiosity and ask many questions to enlighten themselves.

 Finding a Korean Fortune Teller in Seoul